Video Courtesy of TEDx Talks

 How will our children’s lives be affected when God is the absent, forgotten Father?
 Consider:

 • Psalm 127:1 tells us that if God Himself is not the builder of our lives and homes, everything else we do is vain and accomplishes nothing.

 Practical application: If no one in a home seeks God’s wisdom about priorities and strategies that will make a child’s life what God intends — and no one introduces that child to his true Father — then having a present, active, involved father doesn’t accomplish anything.
 There aren’t enough workshops, programs, lock-ins, websites, or resources that will make an ultimate and eternal difference in that child’s life.

 Action steps: Single-parent families and dual-parent families, first let’s take stock of our children and our homes.
-Have we allowed God to be the master builder of our homes?
-Does God’s will and desire determine our behaviors?
+Have we allowed God to be the master-builder of our homes?
+Does God’s will and desire to determine our behaviors?
 Do our children know Christ?
 Do they understand that their lives must be anchored in Him for them to be meaningful and influential?
-If in a single parent home, do they experience the power of overcoming obstacles created by the absence of a parent?
+If in a single-parent home, do they experience the power of overcoming obstacles created by the absence of a parent?
 If we must answer ‘no’ to these questions, it’s time for a new game plan.
 Second, go to the Word of God and see what He says you should be doing as a mother or father.
 Third, pick one thing and pray specifically about it every day for one week.
 See what He will do.

 • A child’s life built around the absence of a father rather than obedience to the Word of God has a shaky foundation that cannot sustain him against the winds of circumstance.